Fast Decoding of Interleaved Linearized Reed-Solomon Codes and Variants: Introduction

-The proposed efficient interpolation-based decoding scheme for \ac{ILRS} codes is inspired by the Wachter-Zeh--Zeh decoder for interleaved Gabidulin codes~\cite{wachter2014list} and which consists of an interpolation step and a root-finding step.
+The proposed efficient interpolation-based decoding scheme for \ac{ILRS} codes is inspired by the Wachter-Zeh--Zeh decoder for interleaved Gabidulin codes~\cite{wachter2014list}.
 Similar as the Wachter-Zeh--Zeh decoder for interleaved Gabidulin codes~\cite{wachter2014list}, the proposed interpolation-based decoding scheme can be interpreted as a list decoder (with not necessarily polynomial-time worst-case list size) and a probabilistic unique decoder, which either returns a unique solution or a decoding failure.
 The list decoder is capable of correcting errors of sum-rank weight up to $t\leq\frac{\intOrder}{\intOrder+1}(n-k+1)$ (see Theorem~\ref{thm:list_dec_ILRS}), whereas the probabilistic unique decoder can correct up to $t\leq\frac{\intOrder}{\intOrder+1}(n-k)$ (see Theorem~\ref{thm:unique_dec_ILRS}).
-The interpolation-based decoder requires at most $\softoh{\OMul{n}}$ operations in $\Fqm$, where $\OMul{n}$ is the cost (in operations in $\Fqm$) of multiplying two skew-polynomials of degree at most $n$.
+The interpolation-based decoder requires at most $\softoh{\intOrder^\omega\OMul{n}}$ operations in $\Fqm$, where $\OMul{n}$ is the cost (in operations in $\Fqm$) of multiplying two skew-polynomials of degree at most $n$, which is \emph{subquadratic} in the code length $n$~\cite{puchinger2017fast}.
+The resulting performance is achieved by a fast generalized operator evaluation interpolation algorithm (Algorithm~\ref{alg:fast_interpolation}) that is derived in Section~\ref{sec:fast_interpolation}, which relies on fast minimal approximant bases computations~\cite{bartz2020fast}.

 It is shown how the proposed decoding schemes can be used for decoding \ac{ISRS} codes from errors of skew weight up to $t<\frac{\intOrder}{\intOrder+1}(n-k+1)$.